Starting Your Practice

 • Board Certified Coach (BCC) through Center for Credentialing & Education: must have a BA or higher, 30 hours of coaching endorsed by a professional, 120 hours of training, professional endorsement, challenging exam (requirements based on my PhD not counting since it’s in a science field)

-• International Coaching Federation (ACC, PCC, MCC): I am working towards my ACC: 60+ hours of coaching education, 100+ hours of coaching experience, 10 hours of Mentor Coaching with an eligible mentor coach, Successful completion (passing score) of a performance evaluation, Successful completion (passing score) of the ICF Credentialing Exam
+• International Coaching Federation (ACC, PCC, MCC).
+ACC requirements: 60+ hours of coaching education, 100+ hours of coaching experience, 10 hours of Mentor Coaching with an eligible mentor coach, Successful completion (passing score) of a performance evaluation, Successful completion (passing score) of the ICF Credentialing Exam.

 • Positive Intelligence: Many coaches participate in free PQ training.
 I liked most of the training but found some of it to be too negative and I was concerned about sharing it with anyone who has experienced trauma.
 I chose not to pay for the next steps.